HSG-AIML/HSG-AIML.github.io/_posts/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations.markdown

 ### Results
 We evaluate the generated weights by comparing their accuracy, in fine-tuning and transfer learning experiments as well as ensembles.

-First, we find that the sampling methods are specific: the choice of samlping method determines the accuracy bracket in which the sampled models end up in.
+First, we find that the sampling methods are specific: the choice of sampling method determines the accuracy bracket in which the sampled models end up in.
 {% include figure.html
 url="/images/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations/sampling_fine_tuning.png"
 description="
 Left: Accuracy comparison of different sampling methods.
 By choosing different methods, accuracy brackets can be targeted.
 Right: Accuracy of populations during fine-tuning.
 Sampled populations $S_{KDE30}$ after a single epoch often outperforms the baselines with considerable more epochs.
 "%}
-Further, we find that samlped models outperform or at least match the baselines in fine-tuning.
+Further, we find that sampled models outperform or at least match the baselines in fine-tuning.
 In other words: samples drawn from hyper-representations often achieve higher performance than the models in the zoo on which the hyper-representation was trained.

 However, we were curious if hyper-representations generalize beyond their task and architecture.
 Surprisingly, they do.
 In a transfer-learning setup, sampled weights outperform or match strong baselines.
-What is more, the generated weights generalize even to architecute changes and outperform training from scratch by a large margin.
+What is more, the generated weights generalize even to architecture changes and outperform training from scratch by a large margin.
 {% include figure.html
 url="/images/2022-11-11-NeurIPS_22-Model_Zoos-Generative_Hyper_Representations/generalization.png"
 description="